daviddarnes/david.darn.es/_drafts/2016-02-22-could-github-make-a-cms.md

 ## Who?

 Well, GitHub of course.
+That was easy...

-That was easy...Actually, let's use this opportunity to look at who else has made a CMS for GitHub Pages:
+Actually, let's use this opportunity to look at who else has made a CMS for GitHub Pages:

 ### [CloudCannon](http://cloudcannon.com/)